ChilledChild/awake-template/content/posts/btlo-lab-total-recall.md

 ### **An attempt was made to reset a newly-created user's password some time after 9 PM on 03/03/2021.
 Find the Execution PID and Execution Thread ID**

-Filtering the timestamps from 8:30 PM to 10:00 PM on 03/03/2021
+Filtering the timestamps from 8:30 PM to 10:00 PM on 03/03/2021, the message states that a user account's password was attempted to be reset.
+Selecting the “Show Details” text in the bottom right will show what was configured.

 Answer: 472, 2872

 ### **The insider has likely utilized ATT&CK ID T1547.001 to obtain persistence.
 Find the malicious registry entry and submit the Registry Key Value and modified date**

-Reviewing https://attack.mitre.org/techniques/T1547/001/ shows that there are registry keys that can be modified to execute programs on startup.
+Reviewing <https://attack.mitre.org/techniques/T1547/001/> shows that there are registry keys that can be modified to execute programs on startup.
 After reviewing the listed registry paths, “HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\Userinit” contained a custom registry key that appears malicious.

 Answer: Userinit.exe, evil.exe, 2021-03-07 11:15:29Z